JamBelg/Time-Series-Forecasting-with-R/README.md

 There is a lot of time series forecasting models, we can sort them into three categories:
  - Automatic models: are the simplest and the easiest to implement.</br>
  - Machine learning models: are more complex and the process much more customized,</br>
- - Boosted models:</br>
+ - Boosted models: ising booster add efficiency and rapidity</br>

-I will focus on the store number 51:
+</br>I will focus on the store number 51:

 ```
 # Store_nbr 51
 data<- df_train %>%